A Generosity of Spirit: The Legacy of Black Philanthropy

 - How are you working collectively with others to create lasting impact?

 For additional questions and information about legacy, please see our forthcoming guide, Legacy in Family Philanthropy: A Modern Framework

-Maya Diggs is the program assistant at NCFP
+Maya Diggs is a former program assistant at NCFP